lambrugeorge/SOC-Level-1-Journey/Snort/Snort.md

-# 🧩 Task 9: Snort Rule Structure
+# 🧩 Snort Rule Structure
 ![image](8.png)
 Snort rules are the heart of detection!
 I learned that each rule has two main parts: the header and the options.
 The header defines what to look for (protocol, IPs, ports, direction), and the options specify how to match and what to do.